pseudosma/void/README.md

 #### Making revisions to the theme

-These instructions assume that you already have node.js installed and have a passing familiarity with javascript development:
+These instructions assume that you already have node.js installed and have a passing familiarity with front-end javascript development:

   1. Copy the git repository
   1. Make the appropriate file changes